Project-InitVerse/provider-service/README.md

 ### 2. Domain Name Review

-Add DNS (type A) records for your Ubic Provider related domains on your DNS hosting provider.
+Add DNS (type A) records for your InitVerse Provider related domains on your DNS hosting provider.
 ```
 *.ingress.yourdomain.com